So you’ve heard of Castile Soap, but you may be wondering: What in the world is it? and How to use castile soap? This post is for you!

 - Find five simple homemade cleaners you can make with castile soap!

 Are you tired of using toxic chemical cleaners around your home?
 Do you wish you could replace your conventional cleaners with natural and effective cleaners that are truly safe to use around your family?

 My eBook, Green Your Life, will walk you step-by-step through replacing all of the conventional chemicals cleaners in your home with homemade, non-toxic cleaning solutions.
 You will save money by using inexpensive, natural ingredients to make multipurpose cleaning products that can replace the many different cleaning products you have in your cabinets right now.
 Begin your green cleaning journey today!

 The label on Dr. Bronner’s brand of castile soap makes me laugh, it’s definitely a little strange when you read over it.
 But, it does list a lot of different uses for castile soap, some of which I have tried myself, and some of which I have not.

 More uses for castile soap:

 - Use to wash your hair instead of shampoo.
 I did try this when I was searching for an alternative to the no ‘poo method, and didn’t really like it.
 It left my hair looking a little greasy and hard to manage.
 But, I have really thick long hair, so it might work better for other with a different hair type or style.

 - Washing wool.
-I do use castile soap to wash and lanolize my wool diaper covers and it works great!
+I do use castile soap to wash and lanolize my wool diaper covers and it’s perfect!
 I don’t have experience with other types of wool though.

 - The bottle also lists uses such as – dentures, deodorant, aftershave, pets, silk, and car.
 If you wanted to, you really could use it for just about anything and everything!

-Disclosure: There are affiliate links in the post, if you make a purchase through one of my links, I will receive a small commission.
+*Disclosure: There are affiliate links in the post, if you make a purchase through one of my links, I will receive a commission at no extra cost to you.
 Thanks for supporting Live Renewed!